PHYSICAL AND OCCUPATIONAL THERAPY SERVICES

-(3) The therapy treatment plan and regimen will be taught to the client, family, foster parents, or caregiver during the therapy treatments.
-No extra treatments will be authorized for teaching.
+(4) The therapy treatment plan and regimen shall be taught to the client, family, foster parents, or caregiver during the therapy treatments.
+No extra treatments shall be authorized for teaching.

 (a) The need for continuing therapy clearly stated;

 (b) Changes to the therapy plan of care, including changes to duration and frequency of intervention; and